Scotland: The Single Malt Whisky Experience

 Each distillery’s production process contributes to the distinct taste of its single malts.
 A plus for Americans: the SMWS offers members an opportunity to experience whisky that would otherwise be unavailable in the U.S.

-SMWS also has a presence in Europe, Scandinavia, Asia, Australia and India.
-The society has chapters in more than 20 countries and just over 40,000 members.
+With a presence in Europe, Scandinavia, Asia, Australia and India, SMWS has chapters in more than 20 countries and just over 40,000 members.
 It hosts lively members-only tasting events at notable whisky bars in the U.S., including New York, LA, Tampa, Denver, Boston, Chicago, Washington, D.C. and Seattle.

 Mark Twain said it best: “Too much of anything is bad, but too much good whiskey is barely enough.”